Utopian and dystopian fiction: Combinations

 Many works combine elements of both utopias and dystopias.
 Typically, an observer from our world will journey to another place or time and see one society the author considers ideal and another representing the worst possible outcome.
 Usually, the point is that our choices may lead to a better or worse potential future world.
 Ursula K. Le Guin's Always Coming Home fulfills this model, as does Marge Piercy's Woman on the Edge of Time.
 In Starhawk's The Fifth Sacred Thing there is no time-travelling observer.
 However, her ideal society is invaded by a neighbouring power embodying evil repression.
 In Aldous Huxley's Island, in many ways a counterpoint to his better-known Brave New World, the fusion of the best parts of Buddhist philosophy and Western technology is threatened by the "invasion" of oil companies.
 As another example, in the "Unwanteds" series by Lisa McMann, a paradox occurs where the outcasts from a complete dystopia are treated to absolute utopia.
 They believe that those who were privileged in said dystopia were the unlucky ones.

 In another literary model, the imagined society journeys between elements of utopia and dystopia over the course of the novel or film.
-At the beginning of The Giver by Lois Lowry, the world is described as a utopia.
-However, as the book progresses, the world's dystopian aspects are revealed.
+The Giver by Lois Lowry begins in a seemingly perfect society without pain, conflict, or inequality.
+The world is described as a utopia.
+However, as the book progresses, the dark aspects of this world emerge: strict control over individuals' lives, emotional suppression, lack of personal choice and erasure of memories and agency.
+These reveal the society's dystopian core, where stability is maintained through dehumanization and the denial of fundamental human freedoms.
+As such, The Giver is ultimately considered a dystopian novel rather than a utopian one.

 Jonathan Swift's Gulliver's Travels is also sometimes linked with both utopian and dystopian literatures, because it shares the general preoccupation with ideas of good and bad societies.
 Of the countries Lemuel Gulliver visits, Brobdingnag and Country of the Houyhnhnms approach a utopia; the others have significant dystopian aspects.